-We asked our customers and newsletter subscribers what advice they’d give to those just starting out in metalworking.
+We asked our customers and newsletter subscribers what advice they’d give to those to get started in metalworking.
 Here are some of the best words of wisdom we received.

 1. Learn on paper and in practice.